-PRE-SERVICE PROGRAM (7.5 UNITS)
+PRE-SERVICE PROGRAM (8 UNITS)

 Completion of an approved Pre-Service Program is one requirement to become intern eligible.
 Pre-Service coursework is designed to introduce candidates to various aspects of the teaching profession.
 As a requirement of the California Commission on Teacher Credentialing (CCTC), understanding the needs of English Language Learners is a major emphasis of the coursework within the Pre-Service Program.
+TCSJ offers Pre-Service coursework every semester on a "first-come, first-served" basis.